Your March Horoscope Is Here — & It's Set To Be A Rollercoaster

 Aries Sun & Rising

-Your birthday season begins this month, Aries — but before we get there, the first 18 days of the month are your annual hibernation season, as the sun continues to travel through Pisces, activating your sector of healing, closure, and spirituality.
+Aries birthday season begins this month — but before we get there, the first 18 days of the month are your annual hibernation season, as the sun continues to travel through Pisces, activating your sector of healing, closure, and spirituality.
 During this time, you’ll be getting more deeply in tune with your subconscious thoughts, fears, and desires.
 Allow yourself to explore your more sensitive nature without running away from what you find.

 Mercury’s entrance into your sign on the 9th helps you have greater clarity and confidence when it comes to self-expression, and the Pisces new moon on the 10th is the ideal time to set intentions for how you’d like to heal inside and out over the course of these next six months.